cpittet/ada-teamphilippe/index.md

-Instead, we use a "proxy" for his wealth by considering the stock price on the Nasdaq Market for a company he is well known for, Facebook, now Meta Platforms Inc. Mark Zuckerberg is the CEO and one of the founders of Meta Platforms that regroups entities such as Facebook, Instagram, Whatsapp.
+Instead, we use a "proxy" for his wealth by considering the stock price on the Nasdaq Market for a company he is well known for, Facebook, now Meta Platforms Inc. Mark Zuckerberg is the CEO and one of the founders of Meta Platforms that regroups entities such as Facebook, Instagram and Whatsapp.
 As the stock market is generally reactive to, for examples, scandals, new improvements on products etc, it is a reasonable way to quantify how well Mark Zuckerberg is doing.
-Moreover, this is a reliable source of information for the period we are treating (2015-2020) as we can easily access daily stock prices for the past years.
+Moreover, this is a reliable source of information for the period we are treating (2015-2020) as we can easily access [daily stock prices](https://www.nasdaq.com/market-activity/stocks/fb/historical) for the past years.

 As said [above](#sentiment), we consider weekly data.
 For the stock price, the daily opening and closing